SeaQL/seaql.github.io/SeaORM/blog/2022-05-15-whats-new-in-0.8.0.md

 ## GSoC 2022

 We are super excited to be selected as a Google Summer of Code 2022 [mentor organization](https://summerofcode.withgoogle.com/programs/2022/organizations/seaql).
 The application is now closed, but the program is about to start!
-If you have thoughts over how we are going to implement the [project ideas](https://github.com/SeaQL/summer-of-code/tree/main/2022), feel free to participant in the discussion.
+If you have thoughts over how we are going to implement the [project ideas](https://github.com/SeaQL/summer-of-code/tree/main/2022), feel free to participate in the discussion.